SuleimanFarah/sunpy/GSoC-2013-Michael-Malocha.md

 ###Vacation Days
 It's very probably that over the summer I will go on some weekend trips such as camping or driving up north to visit my family.
 This would mostly be over weekends but might require some weekdays for travel.
 It would be a good guess to say that I will probably need a total of a weeks worth of time, but that would be spread out over the whole summer.
 I'd be working on weekly objectives and I believe that with a few hours on weekends I could easily account for any missed days.
 Another thing to take into account is that Fall instruction will begin part way through the last couple weeks of the program.
 That said, I feel that I should just have small aspects of the project left to finish, and the way my schedule is looking I should have a lot of hours after class to work on the project.
+###Final note
+Subscribing to the concept of quality over quantity, I decided to focus my energies on a single proposal and after searching through the database of projects, I chose to focus on the SunPy project, and should I be considered please note that there won't be any conflict with other possible GSoC projects.